nvimpel/chipwhisperer/docs/source/Tools/PhyWhisperer.md

 #### I/O

-This PhyWhisperer also has a ChipWhisperer 20-pin connector (documented on the [ChipWhisperer-Lite's doc page](../Capture/ChipWhisperer-Lite.md#20-pin-connector)) for easy connection to other NewAE products, as well as a digital IO header connected to the PhyWhisperer's FPGA.
+This PhyWhisperer also has a [ChipWhisperer 20-pin connector](#20-pin-connector) for easy connection to other NewAE products, as well as a digital IO header connected to the PhyWhisperer's FPGA.
 Its pinout is as follows:

 | Number | Name | Description |
 |----------|-----|-----------|